CityScrolls logo Explore Venice ›

 Restrictions

-Children under six years are not permitted.
+Children under the age of 6 are not permitted.

 Meeting point